VISIT www.WestfordsFuture.com for Information regarding the Community Wastewater Project.

 The Westford Planning Commission is in the process of investigating potential development options for public and privately owned property around the Town Common.
 In 2019 the Planning Commission established a subcommittee to investigate how the Town might become involved with the redevelopment of the 1705 VT Route 128 property (also known as the ‘Pigeon property’ or ‘bus garage’) with the goal of creating opportunity for economic revitalization of the Town Center.

 The Town’s vision for revitalization of public and private property around the Town Common cannot occur without first finding a solution to the lack of wastewater capacity in the Village.
-At the present time, the development or revitalization of properties around the Common is severely limited due to the lack of any meaningful wastewater capacity.
-The Planning Commission has been working for over 10 years to find a solution to the lack of wastewater capacity in the Village.

 Reports & Studies